OpenMS/OpenMS-docs/docs/run-workflows-with-openms-tools/knime/tutorial.md

 To install the OpenMS KNIME plugin from the internet, do the following:

-1. From the '**Work with**:' drop-down list, select the _update site_ 'KNIME Community Extensions (Trusted) - https://update.knime.com/community-contributions/trusted/5.1'
+1. From the '**Work with**:' drop-down list, select the _update site_ 'KNIME Community Extensions (Trusted) - https://update.knime.com/community-contributions/trusted/5.2'
 2. Now select the following plugin from the "KNIME Community Contributions - Bioinformatics & NGS" category
    - OpenMS
+   - OpenMSThirdParty
 3. Click on **Next**  and follow the instructions and after a restart of KNIME the OpenMS nodes will be available in the Node repository under
   "Community Nodes".